-- CAA 0 issue "ca.example.net; policy=ev" - CAA 128 tbs "Unknown"
+- .
+CAA 0 issue "ca.example.net; policy=ev" - .
+CAA 128 tbs "Unknown"

-Note that the above restrictions only apply to issue of certificates.
+Note that the above restrictions only apply at certificate issue.
 Since the validity of an end entity certificate is typically a year or more, it is quite possible that the CAA records published at a domain will change between the time a certificate was issued and validation by a relying party.